Student-led Communities of Faith

 Spiritual practices and religious identity part of a Vassar education.

 Listed below are the currently active student-led groups, supported and sponsored by the Office of Religious and Spiritual Life and Contemplative Practices.
 Whether you're a long-time member of a particular tradition or simply exploring your spiritual identity, all students are welcome at services, discussion groups, and other activities of any of these groups.

 To get more information or to get involved, please contact:

 Associate Dean for Religious and Spiritual Life and Contemplative Practices

 Meeting times and places are subject to change.
 Contact groups for most current information.

 Buddhist Sangha (from the Sanskrit for community) is for people who practice or are curious about any sect of Buddhist teachings (dharma).
-The group meets weekly on Tuesdays at 8:30 am and Thursdays at 8:30 pm via Zoom during distance learning.
-Please contact Buddhist Sangha for link to join.
-In addition, Buddhist Sangha takes periodic trips to local Buddhist centers, sponsors dharma talks each semester and provides a forum to share questions, experiences, and information related to any sect of Buddhist thought and practice.
+The group meets weekly on Tuesdays at 8:30 am and Thursdays at 8:30 pm via Zoom during distance learning or in-person on the Raymond Avenue veranda of the Chapel Tower.
+Buddhist Sangha also takes periodic trips to local Buddhist centers, sponsors dharma talks and provides a forum to share questions, experiences and information related to any sect of Buddhist thought and practice.
 Please contact Buddhist Sangha for meeting location and/or a link to join on Zoom.

 Contact: Buddhist Sangha

 Chabad Jewish Community (CJC)